 To start, watch this video on how to build a small tool cabinet.

 So you've planted a generous amount of your favourite flowers and you've bought a hose pipe, but it's making the garden look a bit messy.

-Simple solution, create your own hose pipe storage unit within a planter.
+Simple solution, for DIY graden storage, create your own hose pipe storage unit within a planter.
 Get the full details over at DIYcandy.

-Storage ladders are another great invention that allow us to stack our favourite plants, herbs and any other accessories that don't have a home yet.
+Storage ladders are another great invention that allow us to stack our favourite plants, herbs and any other cheap garden accessories that don't have a home yet.

 They slot perfectly into a corner or against any wall in your garden, a dream for those looking to save on precious garden space.

 Finding storage room for certain items can be quite challenging in a small garden.